Frequently Asked Questions

 #How it works

-#Supported schema elements for batch migrations
+#Supported schema elements

-The following schema elements are supported:
+The following schema elements are supported for batch changes submissions:

 • Models